tahirashehzadi/FS-SSD/README.md

     cd ../../ && python -m pip install -e  .
      ```

-6.This process will install mmdet, detr_od, and detr_ssod in the environment.
+6. This process will install mmdet, detr_od, and detr_ssod in the environment.
 Additionally, you need to compile the CUDA operations required for deformable attention:

      ```sh
      cd detr_od/models/utils/ops